 Baking four-ingredient edible love notes for your sweetheart, or little sweeties, goes far beyond Valentine’s Day.
-And believe it or not, you don’t even need an hour to make a few pie dough love notes.
+And believe it or not, you don’t even need an hour to make a few pie dough love notes or love letters.
 Bonus, they are even more delicious than pie.

 If you prefer to make memories with your sweeties, with just a bit of guidance (and knife safety), they can make these with you.
 This is especially fun if the kids are giving them as gifts because it’s extra special for the person they are giving them to.
 Plus, the kiddos feel pride in making something on their own.

 To see how simple edible love notes are, watch Ashley Thompson and I make these darling edible love notes on KELOLAND Living.